- My dishwasher does not drain the water out.

 - Make sure the dishwasher is connected to the hot water line and not to cold.

 - Is the dishwasher level from side to side and front to back?
-Improper leveling can lead to a number of cleaning issues, including affecting how well it can drain the dirty water from the tub.
+Improper leveling can lead to a number of

 - A drain hose installed over 72”H will not drain well and can affect wash performance.